deepjavalibrary/djl-serving/serving/docs/adapters.md

 With our workflows, multiple workflows sharing models will be de-duplicated.
 So, the effect of having multiple adapters can be easily made with having one workflow for each adapter.
 This system can be used on [Amazon SageMaker Multi-Model Endpoints](https://docs.aws.amazon.com/sagemaker/latest/dg/multi-model-endpoints.html).
+More details can be found on the [AdapterWorkflowFunction docs](https://javadoc.io/doc/ai.djl.serving/serving/latest/ai/djl/serving/workflow/function/AdapterWorkflowFunction.html).

 ```
 workflow.json: